WalterAlvar/class-15/student-bios/yildiztugba.md

-# Hi, I'm Tugba Yildiz :hand:
+# Hi, I'm Tugba :hand:

 I'm student at Hack your future to become a Software developer.
 I have a bachelor's degree in Teaching Computer Education.
 While I'm refreshing my knowledge and learning more things, I will put all my studies in here.

 * :pencil2: I’m currently working on HTML,CSS.
-* :key: I’m currently learning software development.
 * :mailbox_with_mail: How to reach me: okra.tb@gmail.com
 * :zap: Fun fact: I love singing but i have a very bad voice.